 How to interpret this table:

-- For the ELPA, the percentage of students who are absent or exempt is not included in the calculation since this is a graduation requirement and students may attempt the assessment several times.
+- For the ELPA, the count of students who are exempt or absent is not included in the denominator when calculating the achievement levels since this is a graduation requirement and students may attempt the assessment several times.

 - NR = Not Reportable (too few students to report results in accordance with the Department’s confidentiality guidelines).

 - Blank = Assessment was not administered (e.g., in 2019-20 most provincial assessments were cancelled due to COVID-19), or there were no students at the grade level assessed.

 - 2020-21 results are not comparable to previous years.
 This is due to moving from matrix sampling methodology (students complete one of four partial versions of the assessment) to having each student write the full assessment.
 This does not pertain to the ELPA.
 2020-21 results of the ELPA are comparable to the previous year.

 - Students participating in the 2020-2021 Grade 4 French Immersion Reading Assessment entered the program in Grade 1.
 Students assessed in previous years entered the program in Grade 3.